Who doesn’t love having chili for dinner?! This comforting dish is ideal for cold winter days when you just want to snuggle up on the couch and relax.

 This time I decided to take a picture of every step I did in order to make it easier for you to follow.
 Hope it helps.
 You can find the regular recipe on the bottom of the page.

-Then I add coriander and yogurt and serve:
+Add coriander and Instant Pot yogurt and serve.

 - 200 g ground beef